JensRantil/rewind/README.rst

 not make any assumptions about what an event looks like.
 In fact, it only sees it as a binary blob of bytes.

-Rewind uses a ZeroMQ SUB socket for receiving events.
+Rewind uses a ZeroMQ PULL socket for receiving events.
 Every event is a single non-multipart message where the content of the message is the binary blob.